Heart disease describes a range of conditions that affect your heart. Heart diseases include:

 Causes of heart infection

-A heart infection, such as endocarditis, is caused when an irritant, such as a bacterium, virus or chemical, reaches your heart muscle.
+A heart infection, such as endocarditis, is caused when germs reach your heart muscle.
 The most common causes of heart infection include:

 Causes of valvular heart disease

-There are many causes of diseases of your heart valves.
+Many things can cause diseases of your heart valves.
 You may be born with valvular disease, or the valves may be damaged by conditions such as:

-Infections (infectious endocarditis)
+- Infections (infectious endocarditis)

-Connective tissue disorders
+- Connective tissue disorders

 Risk factors for developing heart disease include:

-Sex.
+- Sex.
 Men are generally at greater risk of heart disease.
-However, women's risk increases after menopause.
+The risk for women increases after menopause.

-Family history.
+- Family history.
 A family history of heart disease increases your risk of coronary artery disease, especially if a parent developed it at an early age (before age 55 for a male relative, such as your brother or father, and 65 for a female relative, such as your mother or sister).

-Poor diet.
+- Poor diet.
 A diet that's high in fat, salt, sugar and cholesterol can contribute to the development of heart disease.

-High blood pressure.
+- High blood pressure.
 Uncontrolled high blood pressure can result in hardening and thickening of your arteries, narrowing the vessels through which blood flows.

-Diabetes.
+- Diabetes.
 Diabetes increases your risk of heart disease.
 Both conditions share similar risk factors, such as obesity and high blood pressure.

-Obesity.
-Excess weight typically worsens other risk factors.
+- Obesity.
+Excess weight typically worsens other heart disease risk factors.

-Physical inactivity.
-Lack of exercise also is associated with many forms of heart disease and some of its other risk factors, as well.
+- Physical inactivity.
+Lack of exercise also is associated with many forms of heart disease and some of its other risk factors as well.